 Police Response

-Pietrina Cerrone was dressed in street clothes, her brown hair pulled into a ponytail.
-She and a night shift FBI Agent joined the investigation at Chicago’s Insight Hospital.
+Pietrina Cerrone, dressed in street clothes with her brown hair pulled into a ponytail, and a night shift FBI Agent joined the investigation at Chicago’s Insight Hospital.

 “OK, Mac.
 I looked at the contents of Millie’s purse.
 She had just four things in there.
 Neither the spy glasses, the burner cell phone, nor the one-use $200 debit card could identify her.
-The last item is an exabyte thumb drive.
+The last item is a petabyte thumb drive.
 Now, that’s an odd duck, isn’t it?

-“I’m having trouble believing that Millie went to that mob art gallery to plug this into one of their computers.
+“I’m having trouble believing Millie went to that mob art gallery to plug this into one of their computers.
 It’s more likely that her rescuer dropped this into her handbag.”

 “I’m with you, Pietrina.”